ftripier/ftripier.github.io/_posts/2020-03-11-and-god-came.markdown

 a brand new thought

-surges from where there was only mourning:
+surged from where there was only mourning:

 the most beautiful moments